- Find a Trail

 The Baxter Village Trail is nestled in a neighborhood of Fort Mill, which lies on the northern border of South Carolina (Charlotte, North Carolina, is...

-Take a trip down memory lane by strolling or cycling the Charlotte Trolley Rail-with-Trail.
-This 2-mile trail follows the Charlotte Trolley as it...
+Take a trip down memory lane by strolling or cycling the Charlotte Rail Trail, which follows the Charlotte Trolley as it tootles its way from E. 9th...

 The Piedmont Medical Center Trail (formerly the Riverwalk Trail) stretches just over 2 miles through Rock Hill near the border between North and South...